So, you’re heading to the land down under and Melbourne’s on your hit list? As it should be!

 - Visit Moon Dog Craft Brewery, one of Australia’s most exciting breweries.

 St Kilda is a historic suburb located in south-eastern Melbourne.
-It’s our number one choice for where to stay in Melbourne for families because it offers excellent access to beaches and the city, and there are plenty of seaside activities to enjoy.
+It’s my number one choice for where to stay in Melbourne for families.
+It offers excellent access to beaches and the city, and there are plenty of seaside activities to enjoy.

 Things to See and Do in St Kilda

 - Go for a stroll along the St Kilda Pier.

 - Kickstart your day with a filling and delicious breakfast at Galleon Café.